 But she said for most females it was no longer possible to live on a comfortable dependent salary, and the economic burden is creating an incentive even for conservative Libyan men to allow females to work.

 “However, the majority of them won’t allow them to work or attend courses where males are present,” Almissalati said.

-She Codes is the answer to this, with the startup self-funded thus far but successful in raising sponsorship for its first pilot programme.
-The programmes currently run in Benghazi, but the startup is expanding to Tripoli by the end of the year.
+She Codes is the answer to this, with the startup self-funded thus far but successful in raising sponsorship for its first pilot program.
+The program is currently run in Benghazi, but the startup is expanding to Tripoli by the end of the year.

-“We have an amazing team and a potential partnership with a Libyan organisation that showed interest in funding the bootcamp in Tripoli, plus we are looking at international partnerships for bigger projects that will have a great positive impact on Libya as a whole,” said Almissalati.
+“We have an amazing team and a potential partnership with a Libyan organization that showed interest in funding the boot camp in Tripoli, plus we are looking at international partnerships for bigger projects that will have a great positive impact on Libya as a whole,” said Almissalati.

 “Expansion to the south of Libya is also one of our plans for the near future, alongside expanding to small cities in Libya that are usually neglected.
 This process takes time, consistency and patience to reach our ultimate goal to empower and support more than 10,000 females all over Libya.”